kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 - **Use 24-hour format**: Whether to use a 24-hour clock.
 - **Add leading zero to time**: Whether to add a leading zero to the time (ex.
 01:00 instead of 1:00).

+## Sensors > Compass
+Compass settings can be found in Trail Sense Settings > Sensors > Compass.
+Some devices may not have a compass sensor, but you will still be able to set declination.

+### Azimuth
+The current compass direction (azimuth) is displayed at the top of the compass settings.
+As you change settings, it will update to show the new direction.

+### Calibrate
+The reported accuracy of the compass is show.
+If it is low, you can click this option to view instructions on how to calibrate.

+### Source
+- **Magnetometer + Gyro**: This is the default source and should work on most devices.
+It uses the magnetometer and gyroscope sensors to determine the direction.
+When the gyroscope is added in, the reading is typically less noisy.
+This source is provided by your phone's manufacturer.
+- **Magnetometer**: This source only uses the magnetometer sensor to determine the direction.
+This source is provided by your phone's manufacturer.
+- **Magnetometer + Gyro (Custom)**: This source is similar to the Magnetometer + Gyro source, but the calculations are done by Trail Sense.
+If the Magnetometer + Gyro source is not working correctly, try this source.
+- **Legacy (Trail Sense)**: This source is similar to the Magnetometer source, but the calculations are done by Trail Sense.
+If the Magnetometer source is not working correctly, try this source.
+- **Legacy (Android)**: This source is provided by Android and is not recommended to use.
+It is only included for compatibility with older devices, but could potentially work well on some devices.

+### Smoothing
+To reduce noise in compass readings, you can increase the smoothing setting.
+If using a source that has a gyroscope, a value of 1 is recommended.
+Otherwise, experiment with increasing this value until the compass appears to be working correctly when you rotate your phone.
+However, if you increase the smoothing too much, Trail Sense may ignore real compass changes.

+### True North
+To display true north instead of magnetic north, enable the "True north" setting.
+This will adjust the compass reading to account for magnetic declination, and it will match most maps.

+### Magnetic declination
+Magnetic declination is the difference between magnetic north and true north.
+You should ensure this is correct regardless of whether you are using true north or magnetic north.

+### Auto adjust declination
+Enabling the "Auto adjust declination" setting will automatically adjust the declination based on your location.

+### Declination override
+If you would prefer to manually set the declination, you can disable the "Auto adjust declination" setting and use the "Declination override" setting to set the declination.
+You can find the declination for your location on most maps or online.
+You can also click the "Set override from GPS" option to set the declination based on your current location (only sets it once).

 ## Sensors > GPS
 GPS settings can be found in Trail Sense Settings > Sensors > GPS.
 If your phone supports it, multiple GNSS systems will be used (such as GPS, GLONASS, Galileo, and BeiDou).